Nootropic profile

 Phosphatidylserine is a phospholipid that constitutes 13–15% of the phospholipids in the human cerebral cortex.
 It plays a critical role in cell membrane integrity, neurotransmitter release, and synaptic function, with clinical evidence for memory improvement and cortisol reduction.

-The key benefits of Phosphatidylserine include: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Phosphatidylserine are: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.